-Maryland Health-General Code Annotated, §21-321, requires that properly prepared plans be submitted and approved before a person constructs a food establishment, remodels or alters a food establishment, or converts or remodels an existing building for use as a food establishment.
-The Center for Retail Food, Plan, and Process Reviews conducts plan review for all food processing plants and prototypical food service facilities in the State.
-The Center works concomitantly with the seafood and retail food rating programs and the Office’s Center for Food Processing and Center for Milk Control to provide consistency and quality assurance in all food programs.
+The Center for Facility and Process Review (FAPR) conducts plan and process review for all food processing plants and prototypical food service facilities in the State.
+The Center works with the seafood and retail food rating programs and the Centers for Food Processing and Milk and Dairy Product Safety to provide consistency and quality assurance in all food programs.

 The Center reviews plans for prototypical food service facilities.
 A prototype is a chain or franchise operation planning to construct two or more facilities in the State from a uniform set of plans.
 All other food service facility plans are reviewed by the local health departments.